ronaldbosma/azure-integration-services-quickstart/README.md

 ## Integration Tests

 The project includes integration tests built with **.NET 9** that validate the complete message flow through the deployed Azure services.
-The test implements the same workflow described in the [Test](#test) section:
+The test implements the same workflow described in the [Demo Guide](demos/demo.md):

 1. Retrieves the API Management subscription key from Key Vault using [DefaultAzureCredential](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet), which leverages your Azure CLI or Azure Developer CLI authentication context
 2. Publishes a message to the Service Bus topic via API Management